-At the first sign of summer, winter-weary Canadians flock to the nearest patio to get our fill of the summer sun.
-With the countless sparkling lakes and rolling rivers of Ontario’s Highlands, it’s hard to beat a waterfront patio where you can enjoy good company, a pint of the local brew, and a hearty meal with the calming ambient sounds of the water below.
+Summer is here and we have all been let loose into the wild, finally able to head to the nearest patio to get our fill of the summer sun (and summer beer, cider, and cocktails!).
+With countless sparkling lakes and rolling rivers in Ontario’s Highlands, it’s hard to beat a waterfront patio where you can enjoy good company, a pint of the local brew, and a hearty meal with the calming ambient sounds of the water below.

 Cozy Inns and Rustic Lodges

 So many resorts and inns in Ontario’s Highlands make dinner and drinks easy with their onsite restaurants.
 Once we are able, plan to stay overnight so the whole crew can kick back and imbibe.

 - Bonnie View Inn boasts Daisy’s Dockside Patio – named after their resident potbelly pig – a chill spot to relax with a pint or two.

 - Another Haliburton fixture is the adults-only resort Sir Sam’s Inn, serving up gourmet meals, fine wines, and unbeatable views of Eagle Lake.

 - Grab take-out and watch the sunset over the lake from one of the waterside tables at Sands on Golden Lake.

 - Get a taste of the real Canadian wilderness (and meat fresh out of the smoker) at Spectacle Lake Lodge’s Lakeside Smokehouse on their gigantic outdoor patio overlooking Spectacle Lake.

 - Stop in for a meal on the Madawaska River at locals’ favourite, the Ash Grove Inn on Kamaniskeg Lake.